Archertakesitez/Fixplainer/README.md

 ```
 Then the GUI window will show in the scale you acquired.

-4. Inside the GUI window, you can use your mouse to draw boxes for any objects for analyzing, and the boxes you draw would appear to have white thick dotted lines:
+**4.** Inside the GUI window, you can use your mouse to draw boxes for any objects for analyzing, and the boxes you draw would appear to have white thick dotted lines:
 <p align="center">
   <img src="https://github.com/Archertakesitez/Fixplainer/blob/main/readme_sources/example2.png" alt="example2" width="600"/>
   <img src="https://github.com/Archertakesitez/Fixplainer/blob/main/readme_sources/example1.png" alt="example1" width="600"/>
 </p>

-5.As soon as you release your mouse after drawing the box, the SHAP plot analyzing your selected object will appear:
+**5.** As soon as you release your mouse after drawing the box, the SHAP plot analyzing your selected object will appear:

 ## Authors
 - **[Sunny Yang](https://github.com/crimsonsunny22)**